 Kraft Paper Backed Bubble Wrap

 Kraft Backed Bubble Wrap is covered with solid kraft paper and is mainly used for packaging wooden furniture and other heavy household items by furniture manufacturers and movers.
-Kraft Backed Bubble Wrap is designed to be tough and can withstand the rigors of transportation and shipment.
+Kraft Backed Bubble Wrap is designed to be tough and can withstand the rigours of transportation and shipment.
 This kind of wrap can also protect the floor surface from scratches caused by the movement of heavy furniture.

 Foam Backed Bubble Wrap